How do I begin?

 Knight of Cups is a movie as fluid as running water, and much like Heraclitus’s proclamation that you can’t step in the same river twice, no Malick movie plays the same the second time around.
-Here — much like previous works To the Wonder (2013) and The Tree of Life (2011) — Malick drops in on his characters in the middle of a crisis, be it existential, personal or spiritual.
-These are not tidy crises that can be solved by a simple trip home or a return to center.
+Here—much like previous works To the Wonder (2013) and The Tree of Life (2011)—Malick drops in on his characters in the middle of a crisis, be it existential, personal or spiritual.
+These are not tidy crises that can be solved by a simple trip home or a return to the center.
 No, these are long, messy, drawn-out affairs and Malick captures them in all their gloriously wrought length.

 Hopscotching from woman-to-woman, lie-to-lie, party-to-party, never quite grasping what he is searching for, Rick is upside down and this knight is locked in the hedonistic fantasy of Hollywood.
 He has fallen and as he moves through the City of Angels he encounters similarly fallen seraphim.
 Some with wings tattooed on their backs; another (Imogen Poots) has tears in her jacket where her wings should be.
 All are fallen from grace.

-The want and desire to return to that grace is at the heart of Malick’s work, and he finds through Emmanuel Lubezki’s swirling and poetic imagery.
+The want and desire to return to that grace is the heart of Malick’s work, and he finds it through Emmanuel Lubezki’s swirling and poetic imagery.
 Knight of Cups is their fourth collaboration, and here Lubezki manages to do something very few can: capture the beauty and breadth of Los Angeles.
-Lubezki manages this feat by finding no division between LA’s architecture and sprawling infrastructure, it’s diverse and violent natural surroundings and the false fronts of a studio backlot.
+Lubezki manages this feat by finding no division between L.A.’s architecture and sprawling infrastructure, its diverse and violent natural surroundings, and the false fronts of a studio backlot.
 All are synonymous.
 All are magnificent.

 Knight of Cups is vast.
 Not everything fits, but that is of little concern.
-Knight of Cups is personal, messy and complex.
-It is a profound work of art that charges the audience sitting in the dark to do the same of the protagonist.
+Knight of Cups is personal, messy, and complex.
+It is a profound work of art that charges the audience sitting in the dark to do the same as the protagonist.
 To turn the problem over.
 To think.
 To act.
 To do better.